benjaminwesson-okta/api/docs/endpoints/users.md

 lastLogin | timestamp of last login | Date | TRUE transitioningToStatus | target status of an inprogress asynchronous status transition | Enum: PROVISIONED, ACTIVE, DEPROVISIONED | TRUE

-*Note: These attributes are only available after a user is created*
+> These attributes are only available after a user is created

-`activated` timestamp will only be available to users activated after *06/30/2013*.
+> `activated` timestamp will only be available to users activated after *06/30/2013*.

-`statusChanged` and `lastLogin` timestamps will be missing for users created before *06/30/2013*.
+> `statusChanged` and `lastLogin` timestamps will be missing for users created before *06/30/2013*.
 They will be updated on next status change or login.

-## Profile Object
+### Profile Object

 Specifies standard and custom profile attributes for a user.

 ```json